Guide to L’Aquila: what to see, do, eat

 L’Aquila, a city of suspended villages and mountains embracing the sky, invites you to get lost among ancient alleys, quiet squares, and landscapes that tell centuries of history.

-📌 To get a more complete overview of some items in the index, click on the links to detailed pages +🔗
+📌 For a more complete overview of certain items, click on the links to detailed pages +🔗

 Overview

-📌 Most of the references covered in this section are summarized in the Itinerary Table & Overview 📊 with further details on Wikipedia 🌐 and Google Maps ➡️ where available.
+📌 A large part of the references covered in this Overview section and in the Practical Info section, are summarized in the Itinerary Table & Orientation 📊 with further details on Wikipedia 🌐 and Google Maps ➡️ where available.

 GEOGRAPHY